KarmaComputing/high-availability-web-services/README.md

 - If apache cannot contact the target proxied destination, it will return a 500 and the end user will see that

+## Notes

+When I make a request from country x, then I want to be given an ip address close to me (geodns)

+Then I make a TCP connection to that IP address,
+I will present the hostname I'm trying to connect to (SNI).

+If the system (proxy) I connect to has that hostname in its cache (cache hit) then this proxy will instantly proxy the connection.

+Otherwise, (cache miss), then the proxy will ask other proxies (gossip) to find out* which system to proxy to.

+The most suitable backend system to proxy to may/will be based on the location of the backend system, so it makes sense for the proxy gossip messages to contain at least: {"country": "GB", "endpoint-ip-address": "10.10.10 10", "accepted-sni-host": "example.com").

+Note that SNI (layer 4) routing requires TLS https://docs.trafficserver.apache.org/en/9.0.x/admin-guide/layer-4-routing.en.html#sni-routing

 # links

 https://stackoverflow.com/a/43267603/885983